Fort Lee honors fallen during Butterfly Release

 |0

-This work, Fort Lee honors fallen during Butterfly Release [Image 12 of 12], by Ericka Gillespie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Lee honors fallen during Butterfly Release, by Ericka Gillespie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.